 “Sophie Kurys was a tense and serious player who gave the team spark and inspiration,” Moe Trezza recollected.

-When A League of Their Own hit silver screens across America in 1992, players like Kurys were interviewed and asked to compare the movie to their league.
+When the movie A League of Their Own hit silver screens in 1992, players like Kurys were interviewed and asked to compare the movie to their league.
 Sophie liked the movie, wrote Carol Azizian of the Flint Journal on July 3, 1992.
 The former Racine star said actresses like Geena Davis, who portrayed Dottie Hinson, and Lori Petty, who played her younger sister Kit Keller, did fine jobs.
-As for ball playing, Sophie said the actresses did “an adequate job.
+As for ballplaying, Sophie said the actresses did “an adequate job.
 If you’ve never seen us play, you wouldn’t be able to compare.
 We were super good ballplayers.”

-Comical scenes in the movie (like the "charm school") showed the girls sipping tea, putting on makeup, and walking with books on their heads to learn proper posture, all of which contained some truth.
-Also, like the movie, the Belles used to pull pranks on the manager, Sophie said, recalling one instance where they hid his pants in the chaperone’s locker.
-But the girls didn't carouse and drink at all-night bars, as some Peaches’ players did on the big screen.
-"None of us [Belles] drank in 1943.
+Comical scenes in the movie such as the Charm School showed the girls sipping tea, putting on makeup, and walking with books on their heads to learn proper posture.
+As in the movie, the Belles used to pull pranks on the manager, Sophie said, recalling one instance where they hid his pants in the chaperone’s locker.
+But few girls drank and caroused at all-night bars, as some Peaches’ players did in the movie.
+“None of us [Belles] drank in 1943.
 We didn’t know anything about that stuff.”
 A few years down the road, she added, “we would have a beer after the game.”

 The “Girls of Summer,” reminiscent of the movie’s ending, were still getting together for annual reunions.
 They renewed friendships, rehashed old stories, caught up on news about their former teammates, played in a golf tournament, and enjoyed a banquet.